FynnBeiersdorfer/computer-science-class/journal.md

 In this period I started and completed lesson 3.4 on CodeHS.
 I learned about mathematical operators and how to use them in code, aswell as how you write it down with your keyboard.
 # September - 25 - 2023
 Today I started lessonm 3.5 on CodeHS here I learned about string operators and how to use them.
 I struggled a bit at the last exercise, but I will finish it tomorrow.
+# September - 26 - 2023
+I completed the last  task of lesson 3.5.
+I wont't go on because of headache.